All MEWP's Have Important Alert Symbols Attached

 Let’s take a look at some examples.
 Most manufacturers use symbols, signal words and color coding to identify the following:

-Is a triangle with an exclamation point in the center and is used to alert personnel to potential injury hazards.
+A triangle with an exclamation point in the center is used to alert personnel to potential injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.

 A red banner at the top of a decal means DANGER.
 Red is most commonly accompanied by the safety alert symbol and is used to indicate a hazardous situation that if not avoided, will result in death or serious injury.